Kaustubh-404/Password-Generator/README.md

 # Password-Generator
-its a random password generator.
+Its a random password generator.